-The high road to profitable Assisted Living (AL) communities is based on a simple premise: Healthier indoor environments mitigate conditions of the elderly, providing a better atmosphere for well-being, retention and admissions.
+While the high road to profitable Assisted Living (AL) communities does involve operational improvements from assisted living software, it is based on a simple premise: Healthier indoor environments mitigate conditions of the elderly, providing a better atmosphere for well-being, retention and admissions.

 A 2018 study reports “cognitive deficit and dementia are significantly underdiagnosed and undertreated in assisted living settings” and while improvements in diagnostics between 2004-2011 raised the frequency of dementia diagnosis in AL communities from 57% to 67% of residents, there is much work to be done.1